coshinen/blog/pages/quotes.md

 excerpt: Here are my favorite quotes from someones that inspire me or make me laugh.
 I hope you enjoy them.
 ---

+> Linus Torvalds, [LKML: Linus Torvalds: Re: SCO: "thread creation is about a thousand times faster than onnative](https://lkml.org/lkml/2000/8/25/132){:target="_blank"}:
+> * Talk is cheap.
+Show me the code.

 > Satoshi Nakamoto, [Bitcoin P2P e-cash paper](https://www.metzdowd.com/pipermail/cryptography/2008-November/014853.html){:target="_blank"}:
 > * It's very attractive to the libertarian viewpoint if we can explain it properly.
 > I'm better with code than with words though.